Teen Talwar

 The Teen Talwar (Three Swords) monument is located in Clifton, Karachi, Sindh, Pakistan.
 The three marble swords are inscribed with Quaid-e-Azam Mohammad Ali Jinnah's creeds Unity, Faith and Discipline.
-It was commissioned by Pakistan's former President and Prime Minister, Zulfikar Ali Bhutto in 1973, and was designed by Zoroastrian architect Minu Mistri.
+It was commissioned by Pakistan's former president and Prime Minister, Zulfikar Ali Bhutto in 1973, and was designed by Zoroastrian architect Minoo Mistri.

 Background

 Zulfikar Ali Bhutto approved the monument as part of a beautification scheme to depict the Pakistan Peoples Party's electoral symbol of a sword.
 The initial concept was for the three swords to be shown in the PPP's electoral colours (black, green and red).
 Later, the idea was changed to white marble.

 Designed by Architect Minoo Mistri and constructed during Zulfiqar Ali Bhutto's period, it depicts Quaid-e-Azam's three pillars of strength: Unity, Faith & Discipline.

 It was constructed by well known contractor company M/s Mughal Corporation whose owner was Mr Haji Ilyas Hassan Baltistani who also build Laprus Hospital and so many other government buildings.
 He was a friend of Mr Muhammad Ali Habib (owner of Habib Group) and he was a richest man of his time and well known personality in Pakistan and in Baltistani Community.